milanz14/savee/README.md

+### THIS IS CURRENTLY IN CONSTRUCTION FOR V2 - DEPLOYMENT FOR V1 MAY NOT WORK

 # Savee - A Smarter way to save!

 - Savee is a tool that helps you reach your financial goals.
 Just log your transactions and watch your savings grow!